m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 NFSv4 incorporates a delegation mechanism where the server delegates to the client all rights to manage a file for a given period of time.
 This avoids the periodic update checks mentioned above.

 With server-side state, NFS can support locking.
 NFS uses a lease-based mechanism to support locking.
 When a client acquires a lock, the server assigns a certain time period to the client during which the lock is valid.
 It is then the clients responsibility to either release the lock within the specified time frame or explicitly extend the lock.
-If the client goes down, the server isn’t locked forever.
+If the client goes down, the server isn't locked forever.

 NFSv4 also supports a reader/writer lock called "share reservation".
 It also support mechanisms for upgrading from being a reader to a writer, and vice versa.